 Graduates of our Medical Assistant Program are trained to be proficient in preparing medical documents, reports and capable of performing duties both the front office and examining room of any healthcare facility.

 FILL OUT THIS FORM TO REQUEST MORE INFORMATION ABOUT ASA COLLEGE'S MEDICAL ASSISTANT PROGRAM

-ASA's Medical Assistant Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), upon recommendation of the Curriculum Review Board of the American Association of Medical Assistants' Endowment.
+ASA's Medical Assistant Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), upon recommendation of Medical Assisting Education Review Board (MAERB).

 - The Certified Medical Assistant Exam (CMA) - granted by the American Association of Administrative Assistants (AAMA)

 Listed as one of the Top 25 Fastest Growing Occupations in New York State, the Department of Labor estimated a 31% growth of Certified Medical Assistants between 2010-2030 in response to the rise in demand of trained medical personnel.

 A medical assistant is an integral part of the health care team.
 The clinical responsibilities of a Medical Assistant include taking medical histories, recording vital signs, preparing patients for examinations, and assisting physicians during examinations.
 They may also perform basic procedures on the premises such as: drawing blood, administering injections, and performing electrocardiograms (EKGs) on physician's behalf.